DogukanUrker/Shakespeare/README.md

 ## 🎨 Customization

-- Modify `defaults.py` to adjust hyperparameters or experiment with different model architectures.
+- Modify `defaults.py` or `{modelName}.py` to adjust hyperparameters or experiment with different model architectures.
-- Extend functionality by adding preprocessing steps or data augmentation in `main.py`.
+- Extend functionality by adding preprocessing steps or data augmentation in `{modelName}.py`.

 ## 💞 Contributing